LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/intro.rst

 .. index:: ! function, method

 A **function** is a reusable, callable piece of code.
-Like variables, functions often have names (though we will see in the next chapter that it is possible to create functions without names).
+Like variables, functions often have names (though the next chapter shows us that we can create functions without names).

 Here are some functions that you have become familiar with: